 Yana Wana's Legend of the Bluebonnet

-A play for young audiences
+book this online play for families & young audiences

 Thank you to Jose Lozano and Magic Spoon Productions for this amazing video.

-Thirteen-year-old María is having trouble in school, so her mom sends her to stay with her Coahuiltecan grandmother in distant Laredo for discipline and perspective.
+STORY: Thirteen-year-old María is having trouble in school, so her mom sends her to stay with her Coahuiltecan grandmother in distant Laredo for discipline and perspective.
 There, María is told an ancient story of young Yana Wana who followed a revered deer to find water to save her people.
 Yana Wana’s story exposes an amazing and unknown ancestral connection to the bluebonnet that gives María a renewed sense of self and family pride.
-You may have read one version in school; now we invite you to come see the legend through the eyes of Yana Wana in this world premiere.
+You may have read one version in school; now we invite you to come see the legend through the eyes of Yana Wana in this online tour premiere.
 A beautiful, original play that illustrates the power of heritage and the value of one’s own story – especially one as ancient as the petroglyphs of Texas.